Phalanstere/Airport/README.md

 <link rel="stylesheet" type="text/css" href="css/Airport.css">

-To create an Airport object you first define an array of strings, like this_
+To create an Airport object you first define an array of strings, like this:

 ```
 var list = ["Boole", "Babbage", "Jacquard", "Frege"];

 ```

-To render your own quiz, replace the first argument passed to the `QAlity` function.
+Then you create an objct:

 #### npm